cartesi/DevGuide/simplified approach/windows.md

 With your application running, you can send inputs by sending transactions with the input payload.

-You can send inputs to your application using the sunodo send command, Cast, a command-line tool for making Ethereum RPC calls, or a  custom-built web interface.
+To send inputs to your application, you have a few options available.
+The `sunodo send` command is one option that you can use.
+Another option is Cast, a command-line tool enabling you to make Ethereum RPC calls.
+Additionally, you can build a custom web interface to input data into your application.

 #### 1. Using Sunodo